-Research and development activities are central to our business model.
-Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-As a result, we expect that our research and development expenses will increase substantially over the next several years as we complete our ongoing and planned clinical trials for rilonacept, mavrilimumab and KPL-716, as well as conduct other pre-clinical and clinical development including regulatory filings for our other product candidates and our discovery research efforts and our related personnel costs will increase, including costs associated with share-based compensation.
-We also expect to incur additional expenses related to milestone and royalty payments payable to third parties with whom we have entered into license, acquisition and option agreements to acquire the rights to our product candidates.
+expenses will be substantial over the next several years as we conduct our ongoing and planned clinical trials for rilonacept, mavrilimumab, KPL-716 and KPL-404, as well as conduct other preclinical and clinical development including regulatory filings for our product candidates.
+As a result, our related personnel costs will increase, including costs associated with share-based compensation.
+We also expect to incur additional expenses related to milestone and royalty payments payable to third parties with whom we have entered into license, acquisition and other similar agreements to acquire the rights to our product candidates.

 The successful development and commercialization of our product candidates is highly uncertain.
-At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the pre-clinical and clinical development of any of our product candidates or when, if ever, material net cash inflows may commence from any of our product candidates.
+At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the preclinical and clinical development of any of our product candidates or when, if ever, material net cash inflows may commence from any of our product candidates.
 This uncertainty is due to the numerous risks and uncertainties associated with product development and commercialization, including the uncertainty of:

-- the scope, progress, outcome and costs of our pre-clinical development activities, clinical trials and other research and development activities; - establishing an appropriate safety and efficacy profile with Investigational New Drug, or IND, enabling and clinical studies; - successful patient enrollment in and the initiation and completion of clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the U.S. Federal Drug Administration, or FDA; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - development and timely delivery of clinical-grade and commercial-grade drug formulations that can be used in our clinical trials and for commercial launch; - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulation; - launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of our product candidates following approval, if any, of our product candidates.
+- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - establishing an appropriate safety and efficacy profile with Investigational New Drug, or IND, enabling and clinical studies; - successful patient enrollment in and the initiation and completion of clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the U.S. Federal Drug Administration, or FDA; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - development and timely delivery of clinical-grade and commercial-grade drug formulations that can be used in our clinical trials and for commercial launch: - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - · significant and changing government regulation; - launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - · maintaining a continued acceptable safety profile of our product candidates following approval, if any, of our product candidates.

-General and administrative expenses
+General and Administrative Expenses